vvaucoul/CleanDirectory/README.md

 ## Usage
-You can use this tool with this simple command : clean_dir cleandir
+You can use this tool with this simple command :
+- clean_dir
+- cleandir

+You can add all the file extensions you want in the cleanlist.txt file

 Also, you can add arguments :
--r : remove your files recursively
+- -r : remove your files recursively
--o : display output log
+- -o : display output log

 ## Setup